-The lost and found area is in the Center Commons.
+The lost and found area is in the southwest hallway.
 Students who have lost items should check there and may retrieve their items if they give a proper description.
 Unclaimed items will be given to charity at the close of the school year.
+Smaller items (example: electronics, car keys, etc.) will be taken to the Attendance Office.